SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 12 October, 2025
+### 📅 Monday, 13 October, 2025
 ------
 ### Events
 ------
-Here are some notable events in the USA that have occurred on October 12 throughout history:
+Here are some notable events that have occurred in the USA on October 13:

-- **1492**: Christopher Columbus reputedly made his first landing in the New World (in the Bahamas).
+- **1739:** The first North American circus opens in Philadelphia, founded by famous showman John Bill Ricketts.
-- **1945**: The United Nations holds its first meeting, taking place in New York City.
+- **1843:** The first significant Swedish immigration to the United States occurs, with many settling in the Midwest.
-- **1959**: The inaugural flight of the first commercial jet, the Boeing 707, marks a new era in aviation.
+- **1918:** The Spanish flu pandemic peaks in the United States, leading to widespread illness and changes in public health policies.
-- **1976**: The construction of the "
+- **1960:** The first televised presidential debate
 ### Positive Qoute
 ------
-"Believe in the power of your dreams and watch them turn into reality! ✨🌟💖"
+"Embrace the glorious mess that you are! 🌟✨ Keep shining, keep smiling! 😊💖"